delight-im/PHP-Auth/README.md

     You can also check if the user is in the middle of completing two-factor authentification at any time by calling `Auth#isWaitingForSecondFactor`, for example to determine if you need to show an input field for the one-time password (instead of showing the normal login screen again).
 In this second step of signing in, the user doesn’t need to provide any other information, just the one-time password.

- 1. Call `Auth#provideOneTimePasswordAsSecondFactor($otpValue)` with the one-time password entered by the user to complete the authentification process:
+ 1. Call `Auth#provideOneTimePasswordAsSecondFactor` with the one-time password entered by the user to complete the authentification process:

     ```php
     try {